by Katie Barnett, Fiona Holyoake and Samantha Vincent

 The urgency to transition to renewable electricity is now greater than ever.
 The latest IPCC report released in April 2022 was a stark warning - only immediate, robust and large-scale greenhouse gas emissions reductions can slow the accelerating pace of climate change impacts both now and in the future.

 Electricity and heat production is the largest contributor to global greenhouse gas emissions (~25%)1 and presents huge opportunities for emission reduction initiatives.
 Decarbonisation is a key goal of many organisations.
-PwC has a worldwide science-based commitment to achieve net zero greenhouse gas emissions by 2030 and is a member of RE100.
+PwC has a worldwide science-based commitment to achieve net zero greenhouse gas emissions with 2030 goals and is a member of RE100.
 As a network, we are committed to transitioning to 100% renewable electricity for our largest firms (including PwC Australia) by 1 July 2022, and in FY21 83% of our electricity was sourced from renewable sources for our largest firms.

 Within PwC Australia, our own recent renewable electricity procurement experience illustrates the difficulties that many organisations face in their transition to renewables and meeting commitments like RE100.